SoftBank acquires more shares in Sprint for about $87 million

 Sprint's shares were up 8.2 percent at $4.20 in extended trading on Wednesday.

-SoftBank, which owns about 80 percent of Sprint, said the share purchases totalling about $87 million were made through subsidiary Galaxy Investment Holdings Inc.
+SoftBank, which owns about 80 percent of Sprint, said the share purchases totaling about $87 million were made through subsidiary Galaxy Investment Holdings Inc.

 The company said it does not expect that its ownership in Sprint would increase to 85 percent or more as a result of the purchase.